runtimeverification/iele-semantics/Design.md

 ## Control flow

 We decided to relax the LLVM restrictions about basic block structure, where code is organized as a control-flow graph of maximal basic blocks with explicit and statically defined successors/predecessors.
 In IELE, we maintain static labels as the only allowed targets of jumps, but we do not enforce any particular structure for the code in a function's body.
 For example, IELE code may fall through from the instruction before a label to a labeled instruction, whereas in LLVM the first instruction of a basic block can only be reached through a jump.
 We made this decision in order to minimize the size of the code of IELE programs, since these restrictions in LLVM programs usually result in additional branch instructions.

+## Bitwise shift

+Because IELE has arbitrary-precision signed integers, bitwise shifts are expressed in terms of a signed shift amount instead of separate shr and shl instructions.